 The IETF LISP Working Group has requested a trial period of three years for this protocol extension.
 During these three years, interested parties can request IPv6 address space from a specific designated experimental block.
-Management and registration of the allocation of temporary experimental address space for LISP EID is likely to be carried out via the RIRs.
+Management and registration of the allocation of temporary experimental address space for LISP EID will be carried out by the RIPE NCC.